Menu

 Visit these twin hot springs in the Skagafjörður peninsula and you could experience a little Icelandic history – both old and new.

 The pools are well maintained and have nearby changing facilities.
-You’ll also be treated to lovely sea views here.
+You’ll also be treated to sweeping sea views here.

 Grettislaug hot pot pool in Iceland